Homepage Accessibility

 Accessibility of web pages and software solutions for mobile devices

-The Croatian Academic and Research Network – CARNET recognizes the importance of digital accessibility for all users with emphasis on facilitating access to public services and information for people with disabilities by complying with the Directive (EU) 2016/2102 of the European Parliament and the European Council of 26 October 2016 on accessibility of web pages and mobile applications of public institutions.
+The Croatian Academic and Research Network – CARNET recognizes the importance of digital accessibility for all users, with an emphasis on facilitating access to public services and information for people with disabilities by complying with Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies.

-CARNET continuosly improves the user experience by applying the relevant standards of accessibility according to Web Content Accessibility Guidelines (WCAG 2.1), Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), an organization that deals with the standardization of network technology.
+CARNET continuously improves the user experience by applying the relevant accessibility standards according to the Web Content Accessibility Guidelines (WCAG 2.2, Level AA), Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), an organization that deals with the standardization of network technology.

 Digital Accessibility Guidelines

-CARNET has developed Digital Accessibility Guidelines in order to ensure the accessibility of its digital content or applications already in the development process.
+CARNET has developed Digital Accessibility Guidelines to ensure the accessibility of its digital content or applications already in the development process.

 Declaration of Accessibility

-As a public sector body, CARNET must ensure accessibility of its web locations following the Act on the Accessibility of Websites and Mobile Applications of Public Sector Bodies of the Republic of Croatia (NN 17/19) of 23 September 2019, which presents transposing the Directive (EU) 2016/2102 of the European Parliament and the Council on the accessibility of the websites and mobile applications of public sector bodies to the national legislation.
+As a public sector body, CARNET is obligated to ensure the accessibility of its websites in accordance with the Act on the Accessibility of Websites and Mobile Applications of Public Sector Bodies of the Republic of Croatia (Official Gazette 17/19) of September 23, 2019, which transposes into national legislation Directive (EU) 2016/2102 of the European Parliament and of the Council on the accessibility of the websites and mobile applications of public sector bodies, as well as with the Act on Accessibility Requirements for Products and Services (Official Gazette 89/25) of June 6, 2025.

-This accessibility statement refers to CARNET’s corporate website, on the web location www.carnet.hr.
+This accessibility statement refers to CARNET's corporate website, at the web address www.carnet.hr.

 Accessibility status

-Web location www.carnet.hr partially complies with the Act on the Accessibility of Websites and Mobile Applications of Public Sector Bodies.
-Most of the requirements of the European norm EN 301 549 V1.1.2 (2015-04) have been fulfilled, with some exceptions.
+The web location www.carnet.hr partially complies with the Act on the Accessibility of Websites and Mobile Applications of Public Sector Bodies.
+Most of the requirements of the European standard EN 301 549 V1.1.2 (2015-04) have been met, with some exceptions.

 Inaccessible content

-According to four general requests for ensuring accessibility – possibility of observation, operability, comprehensibility, and stability – exceptions to compliance with the Accessibility Act are manifested in the following parts of the content:
+Based on four general principles for ensuring accessibility – perceivability, operability, understandability, and robustness – exceptions to compliance with the Accessibility Act are evident in the following content areas:

 • Possibility of observation

-The dynamic homepage leads to the content that does not always display in the same manner on screen readers used by visually impaired persons.
+The dynamic homepage leads to content that does not always display the same way on screen readers used by visually impaired individuals.

 • Operability

-Mouse-activated areas, text or icon-shaped, are not large enough for users with motor disabilities.
-Searching without pressing the enter key is not enabled in the full-screen search engine in the same way that it is enabled in the search engines of individual blocks.
-Elements from the website footer, the “CARNET +” link and the site map are expanded in a way that requires moving the mouse down to be fully visible, instead of expanding upwards, keeping the distance from the bottom of the page unchanged.
-By extending these elements, the current solution leaves the distance from the top of the page unchanged.
+Mouse-activated areas, whether shaped like text or icons, are not large enough for users with motor disabilities.
+Searching without pressing the Enter The key is not enabled in the full-screen search engine in the same way it is enabled in the search engines of individual blocks.
+Elements from the website footer, the “CARNET +” link, and the site map expand downwards, requiring the mouse to move down to be fully visible, instead of expanding upwards and maintaining the distance from the bottom of the page.
+By expanding these elements downwards, the current solution leaves the distance from the top of the page unchanged.

-When searching for CARNET member institutions, the whole subgroup should be a button to expand it, or the “+” on the right should be larger and more noticeable.
+When searching for CARNET member institutions, the entire subgroup should function as a button to expand it, or the “+” icon on the right should be larger and more prominent.
 The “News” block in the website header is not intuitive for screen reader users because readers do not recognize that existing links filter news.
-So, a better technical operating solution needs to be found.
+Therefore, a better technical solution needs to be found.

 • Comprehensibility